 John, Amy, Andy, Anne-Marie and I spent some time discussing the location of the treatment station and whilst we agreed that it had been in the vicinity we could not agree that it was in the field I had located.
 John telephoned the farmer who owned the field and he agreed to let us walk to where I thought the tents of the treatment station had been located.

 Google Earth view of the area where the Treatment Station was set up.
 The field is highlighted by the white dashed line and the pertinent roads and tracks have been picked out for reference.
 The location of the four tents of Captain Schwartz's Treatment Station is indicated by the X.

 Once in the field we started to have a good look around.
 The hedgerow surrounding the field offer some cover from view and there was an overgrown old track leading to the far end of the field, close to where I thought the tents had been.
 The track linked the two roads that ran closest to the field and would have made a good in and out route from the treatment station for field ambulances.
 Further discussion led to John calling another local Emile Beauquesne and we retraced our steps to go to his home.

-Unknown to me Emile Beauquesne was the local to who I spoke when I came to look at the area.
-As it happened Emile had been a young boy at the time of the Battle of Normandy and remembered the American hospital tents being in the field.
-With John's help translating what I did not understand we were able to determine that the field in which we had been standing was indeed the location of the Treatment Station and was where Captain Ralph M Schwartz won the Silver Star for his actions on 29th July 1944.
+Emile Beauquesne was in fact the local to whom I spoke when I came to look at the area prior to the tour.
+He had been a young boy at the time of the Battle of Normandy and remembered the American hospital tents being in the field.
+Emile had been treated in the Treatment Station when he had been hurt in the bombing and he confirmed that the field in which we had been standing was indeed the location of the Treatment Station where Captain Ralph M Schwartz was awarded the Silver Star for his actions on 29th July 1944.